 - Ensure that you rinse your diapers well as the water softeners contained in Rustic Art form insoluble compounds that will settle on your fabric if not rinsed in the appropriate amount of water.

-If your diapers already have scum/mineral buildup, we suggest that you strip the diapers using RLR Laundry treatment (available on Amazon.com and Amazon.in), there are multiple routines available online.
-Then, once your diapers are clean, use the above wash routine.
+If your diapers already have pee/scum/mineral buildup, we suggest that you first wash the diapers for 2-3 times in hot water, without detergent.
+This should get rid of any mild buildup.
+If the problem is not solved, then strip the diapers using RLR Laundry treatment (available on Amazon.com and Amazon.in), there are multiple routines available online (search for "cloth diaper strip RLR").

 Washing with hard water need not be daunting once you have figured out how to deal with it.
 Just tweak the above routine until it works perfectly for your specific water conditions.
 Then forget about hard water and enjoy your baby's cuddles :)